0xcert/framework/docs/connectors/asset-management-guide.md

 });
 ```

-We set the assets `id` to `100` and for the `receiverId` we set `provider.accountId` meaning we are creating it for ourself.
+We set the asset's `id` to `100`, and for the `receiverId`, we set `provider.accountId`, which means we are creating it for ourselves.
 We are also waiting for the transaction to complete before we move onto the next stage.

 ::: tip
 The `provider.accountId` is your currently selected MetaMask account.
 If you want someone else to be the receiver, enter their address instead.
 :::

-Now that the asset is created lets check who its owner is.
+Now that the asset is created, let's check who its owner is.

 ```ts
 const ownerId = await assetLedger.getAssetAccount('100');